Table of Contents

 You need to plug them into outlets.
 Most powerful A/V receivers also come with advanced systems that you may not need but consume additional power.
 So, by connecting an amp to a receiver without pre-outs, you can save a lot of energy without sacrificing your listening experience.

-3. It Requires Fewer Cables But Increase Quality of Sound
+3. It Requires Fewer Cables But Increases the Quality of Sound

 Disadvantages of Using Receivers Without Pre-Outs